 Brainspotting (BSP) is a technique used to process difficult life experiences that remain unresolved with verbal processing or talk therapy.
-A brainspot is a specific eye gaze or “spot” in the visual field that is correlated to physical stress and discomfort when recalling or remembering difficult or traumatic experiences.
+A brainspot is a specific eye gaze or place in the visual field that is correlated to physical and emotional distress and discomfort when recalling or remembering difficult or traumatic experiences.

-This process aids the client and therapist to access regions in the brain that are otherwise difficult to access with talk therapy alone.
+This process aids the client and therapist to access emotional content stored in the central nervous system that is otherwise difficult to access with talk therapy alone.
 Highly charged emotions are common with difficult, frightening, and traumatic experience.
-However, emotion and physical experience are not stored in the region of the brain that we ordinarily use for language.
-This means that when a brainspot is located, there is an opportunity for resolution and a transformation of the original experience.
+However, emotional and physical experience are stored in a different region of the brain than we ordinarily use for language.
+This means that when a visual eye gaze is located, there is an opportunity for resolution and a transformation of the original experience.

-There are several ways to approach BSP that can be accommodated to the person’s comfort level and preference.
+There are several ways to approach a brainspotting session that can be accommodated to the person’s comfort level and preference.
 For this reason, the approach and technique are very client centered and empowering.
 The person who is processing is in charge of their own experience.

 More helpful links about Brainspotting, and other related topics, under the Links & Resources tab!